AdobeDocs/advertising.pt-BR/help/dsp/campaign-management/placements/placement-edit.md

 # Editar uma disposição

-É possível editar as configurações de uma única disposição ou de várias disposições ao mesmo tempo.
+É possível editar as configurações de uma única disposição ou de várias disposições de uma só vez.

 <!-- Some placements don't have this option.
 Clarify which placement types aren't eligible -- is it PG placements, or all placements using private inventory?
 And anything else? -->

-## Editar uma única disposição
+## Editar um único posicionamento

 >[!TIP]
 >